wpniederer/next-serverless/README.md

 ## Serverless commands

-`next-serverless` is fully compatible with the [serverless](https://serverless.com/framework/) framework so you can use the same commands here.
+`nextjs12-serverless` is fully compatible with the [serverless](https://serverless.com/framework/) framework so you can use the same commands here.

 You can either install `serverless` locally, globally (`npm install --global serverless`) or use `npx` which comes with npm 5.2+ and higher.